YplN/graph/README.md

 -   Key Alt + 's' : Shuffle the graph.
 Because why not?
 -   Share graph codes ! : Click on "Share or Import Graph".
 If you want to share your beautiful graph, just copy the code shown and give it to the ones you love.
 To use a code, paste it in the same window (be sure you remove everything before.)

+### New !

+Bending arcs !
+Press 'b' to toggle bending modes.
+It creates a new point for each edge that allows you to bend them.

 ### TODO

+#### Improve :

--   improve LaTeX : colors...
+-   improve LaTeX : oriented...
+-   improve bending edge selection
+-   Labels : move, size
+-   copy/paste subgraph (do some additional tests...) + bending edges
+-   share/load : dealing with bending arcs

+#### To add :

 -   merging vertices
 -   snap vertex to an edge
--   curving edges!
 -   select edge by right-click
--   copy/paste subgraph (do some additional tests...)
 -   undo
 -   loop/noLoop
 -   improve animations
 -   switch grid on/off
 -   grid gap value slider
 -   shortcuts helper
--   give labels to vertices